Seattle skyline, including the Space Needle, Mount Rainier, and City infrastructure.

-The City is preparing its 2026 Annual Action Plan, which guides how we invest HUD Federal funds to address priority needs identified in Seattle's 2024–2028 Consolidated Plan.
-The City applies to HUD annually for four fund sources: Community Development Block Grant (CDBG); HOME Investment Partnerships Program (HOME); Emergency Solutions Grant (ESG); and Housing Opportunities for Persons with AIDS (HOPWA).
+The 2025 CAPER describes how Seattle invested HUD Federal funds during the 2025 program year, addressing priority needs identified in our 2024–2028 Consolidated Plan.
+The City applies to HUD annually for four funding programs: Community Development Block Grant (CDBG); HOME Investment Partnerships Program (HOME); Housing Opportunities for Persons with AIDS (HOPWA); Emergency Solutions Grant (ESG).
 Historically, the City has allocated these funds toward a wide range of programs and services that benefit low-income and homeless individuals in the City.

 QUESTIONS?
 For more information, email blockgrants@seattle.gov.